About the ACM India Anveshan Setu Fellowship

 Q: When can I visit?
 Should the visit be planned in summer?

 A: Visit timing can be planned with the host faculty; both you and the faculty member can decide on the timing for the visit.
-Visit should happen in the period of March 2023–Feb 2024.
+Visit should happen in the period of April 2025 – March 2026

 Q: Do I need to have ACM membership to apply for this fellowship?